docker/extensions-sdk/docs/index.md

     This work is experimental and still in progress, features and APIs detailed are subject to change.

+## Overview

+An extension is packaged as a Docker image, and must have a `metadata.json` file at the root of the image filesystem.
+This `metadata.json` file describes the content of the extension.

+An extension can contain a UI part and backend parts (running either on the host or in the Desktop virtual machine).

+Details are described in [Extension structure](extensions/METADATA.md).

+Extension distribution will be done through the Docker Hub.
+Development of extensions can be done locally without the need to push the extension to Docker Hub.
+This is described in [Extension Distribution](extensions/DISTRIBUTION.md).

 ## Prerequisites

 To get started with Docker Extensions you will need a specific Docker Desktop build that comes with extension capabilities.